 Yana Skakun

-The Isle of Portland — connected to Weymouth by a narrow shingle causeway (Chesil Beach) — is a place of stark geological drama.
-The high limestone plateau is riddled with quarrying operations past and present: Portland stone, the white limestone used to build St Paul's Cathedral, the Bank of England, and countless other major buildings, is still extracted here.
-The quarry landscapes — vast cut faces of white limestone, spoil heaps, and industrial history — create photography settings of industrial archaeological power quite unlike any other English landscape.
-Portland Bill, the southern tip of the peninsula, is marked by the distinctive striped lighthouse; the rock platform around the Bill at low water exposes tide pools and wave-cut surfaces of great geological interest.
+The Isle of Portland — connected to the mainland by a narrow shingle causeway alongside Chesil Beach — is a place of stark geological drama, and it is the part of a Weymouth wedding day that most surprises couples who have not visited before.
+The high limestone plateau is riddled with quarrying operations past and present: Portland stone, the pale limestone used to build St Paul's Cathedral, the Bank of England, and countless other major buildings, is still extracted here today.
+The old quarry landscapes — vast cut faces of white stone, disused workings, and scattered industrial relics — create photography settings with a kind of raw, sculptural power that is quite unlike any other English landscape I photograph in.

 The Weymouth area has a range of venues suited to different wedding sizes and styles.
-The Crown Hotel in Weymouth (a listed Georgian coaching inn) provides a town-centre wedding setting of considerable period character.
-Moonfleet Manor Farm at Fleet — a small country house hotel inside the Fleet lagoon — combines Chesil Beach access with secluded garden settings.
-Further inland, the Moat House Hotel at West Knighton and Abbotsbury Subtropical Gardens (the National Collection garden within the grounds of the medieval Abbotsbury tithe barn) provide countryside and garden settings respectively.
-Abbotsbury's combination of tropical planting, thatched farm buildings, and Chesil Beach views creates a wedding photography environment of considerable variety.
+The Crown Hotel in Weymouth, a listed Georgian coaching inn right on the seafront, provides a town-centre wedding setting of considerable period character and puts you within a short walk of both the Esplanade and the harbour for photographs either side of the ceremony.
+Moonfleet Manor at Fleet — a country house hotel set inside the Fleet lagoon — combines direct Chesil Beach access with secluded, mature garden settings, and is a genuinely lovely base for a couple who want the beach and the countryside without moving venue during the day.

 Yana Skakun